VisalakshiPonnada/Smart-Railway-Platform-Announcement-System/README.md

 1. Open the project in **Keil µVision** (create a new LPC2148 project and add all `.c`/`.h`/`.s` files from this repo).
 2. Build the project.
 3. Flash the generated `.hex` to the LPC2148 using **Flash Magic** over the USB-UART / DB-9 connection.
-4. Wire up the LCD, keypad, LEDs, buzzer, and admin switch per the [Pin Mapping](#-pin-mapping) table.
+4. Wire up the LCD, keypad, LEDs, buzzer, and admin switch.
 5. Power ON the board.
 6. Observe the LCD dashboard; press the admin switch to enter config mode at any time.